-In 1896 Edward MacDowell, one of America's first great composers, and Marian MacDowell, a pianist, established the first artists' colony in America.
+In 1896 Edward MacDowell, one of America's first great composers, and Marian MacDowell, a pianist, established the first artists' residency in America.
 Thirty-two separate cottages were built in the woods—each one serving as a studio for a visiting artist.
-Willa Cather, Leonard Bernstein, Aaron Copeland, James Baldwin and Meredith Monk have all worked there.
+Willa Cather, Leonard Bernstein, Aaron Copland, James Baldwin and Meredith Monk have all worked there.

-Each "colonist" spends the day alone in their studio.
+Each fellow spends the day alone in their studio.
 There are no phones or internet service.
 The day is broken only by a picnic basket with lunch left silently at the door of each cottage.
-The "colonists" come together over dinner and at public presentations which are delivered in a small building called Savidge Library.
-Over time, this rustic, one-room stone structure proved inadequate to meet the environmental requirements for conservation of the donated colonists' work and to respond to the technical requirements for various new media.
+The residents come together over dinner and at public presentations which are held in a small library building.
+Over time, this rustic, one-room stone structure proved inadequate to meet the environmental requirements for conservation of the donated fellows' work and to respond to the technical requirements for various new media.
 Still, it was a much beloved building so it was important to recognize its history as the intellectual heart of the MacDowell community.

 We began by renovating and simplifying the existing 1928 building.
 All systems were upgraded and the flooring was replaced by white oak boards.
 An audio-visual technology system was integrated into the detailing of the reading room which enhanced its use as an artists’ presentation space in the evening.
 All delicate work was moved out of the existing building allowing the fireplace to be used once more.
 The front door, which opened directly into the one room space, blasting cold air in the winter and humidity in the summer, was removed and the entry occurs in the new addition.